eheimlich/eheimlich.github.io/_posts/2019-10-22-generalized_linear_models.md

 ---

 ## 1. Introduction
 I recently came across generalized linear models in one of my statistics classes at the University of Toronto.
 I was blown away by the power and simplicity of GLM's and how applicable they can be in industry.
+In this post I am going to be walking through what they are, how to use them, and some examples of GLM's used on real world data.

 Generalized linear models are simply a **generalization** of linear regression to fit other types of data.
 In this post I am going to be walking through the basics of GLM's by first quickly recapping linear regression.